 \subsection{Test for existence of spillover effects}

-In this section we examine the power of the proposed test against the null hypothesis that there are no spillover effects.
+In this section, we examine the power of the proposed test against the null hypothesis that there are no spillover effects.
 We also look into its behavior when the range of the spillover effect is not correctly specified.
 In this set of experiments, the level of spillover effects varies from 0 to 2, corresponding to the strength of alternative hypotheses.
 We set $(N,T)=(20,50)$ and $\alpha_1=5$.
 There are 9 units that are affected by spillover effects.
 Other settings follow exactly as in Section \ref{stationary simulation} (the stationary case).
 The model for the range of spillover is as in Example \ref{nonparametric spillover}.

 The empirical rejection rates against various levels of spillover effects using our method proposed in Section \ref{spillover effect test} are plotted in Figure \ref{testing spillover illustration}.
-Here \emph{Include too few} misses half of the units that are actually affected by the treatment (assuming that unit 1 as well as four other units are affected), \emph{Correct specification} assumes we know exactly which units are affected, and \emph{Include too many} assumes 15 units are affected in estimation, 5 of which are actually not affected by spillover effects.
+Here \emph{Include too few} misses half of the units that are actually affected by the treatment (assuming that unit 1 as well as four other units are affected), \emph{Correct specification} assumes we know exactly which units are affected, and \emph{Include too many} assumes 15 units are affected in estimation, five of which are actually not affected by spillover effects.

-The simulation results show that the proposed test is quite robust to model misspecification.
-Among the three cases, \emph{Include too many} is still a correct specification but is supposed to be more conservative, so it has less power than \emph{Correct specification} does.
-The range of spillover effects is misspecified in \emph{Include too few}, but the test is still correctly sized under the null\footnote{The model is always correctly specified under null.} and has reasonable power under alternatives.
+Among the three cases, \emph{Include too many} is still a correct specification but is supposed to be more conservative, so it has less power than \emph{Correct specification}.
+Note that the range of spillover effects for \emph{Include too few} is correctly specified only when the level of spillover effects is zero.
+Its power curve is similar to that of \emph{Include too many}.